 On Feb.
-26, Alfredo Vasquez-Hernandez announced in court he would plead guilty without a plea agreement in the Chicago case in which Joaquin "El Chapo" Guzman and Jesus Vicente Zambada-Garcia are co-defendants.
+26, Alfredo Vasquez-Hernandez announced in court he would plead guilty without a plea agreement in the Chicago case in which Joaquin "El Chapo" Guzman and Jesus Vicente Zambada-Niebla are co-defendants.
 In court yesterday, his lawyer announced he had changed his mind and wants to go to trial in May after all.

 Why?
 A local ABC News affiliate reporter named Chuck Goudie had erroneously reported on TV that Vasquez-Hernandez had turned against Chapo.
 The inmates at the jail saw it and word spread to Mexico, where VH's wife and children live.
 Vasquez Herandez would rather go to trial than potentially put their lives in jeopardy.

 Assistant U.S. Attorney Thomas Shakeshaft called Goudie’s error, “an unfortunate piece of journalism.”

 (3 comments, 686 words in story) There's More :: Permalink :: Comments